EliHei/SeqLearn/docs/embeddings/freq2vec.md

 - __loss__: String, the loss function is going to be used on training phase.
 - __epochs__: Positive integer, number of epochs for training the embedding.

+### freq2vec_maker

+This is a function of Freq2Vec class which you can use to embed your vocabulary. you can train Embedding layer on vocabulary in order to get embedding weights for each word in vocabulary. compress each in `emb_dim` vectors.
+This function accepts no arguments.

 ### Example: make the embedding of protein sequences